What Questions Should I Ask Before I Hire My Wedding Photographer?

 What happens if you can't make it to our wedding?

 At the end of the day, we are all human.
-Things happen and though it may not be ideal making sure whoever you hire has a backup plan in place so you're not frantically looking for another photographer the day before your wedding.
+Things happen and though it may not be ideal, make sure whoever you hire has a backup plan in place so you're not frantically looking for another photographer the day before your wedding.
 This will give you immense peace of mind.

-"This is why I have hired and trained an amazing team of talented photographers who are more than capable to do an incredible job, with or without my guidance." -K.H
+"This is why I have hired and trained an amazing team of talented photographers who are more than capable of doing an incredible job, with or without my guidance." -K.H